TreadSoftly/Projects/APIs4AIs.md

 ##

-# **I'm too tired right now to finish this it'll just be more in depth of what Hepheastus has been made only a larger deep dive into the actual APIs and configurations since Prometheus is the core build of my AIs**
+# **I'm too tired right now to finish this it'll just be more in depth of what Hephaestus has been made only a larger deep dive into the actual APIs and configurations since Prometheus is the core build of my AIs**

 #